supreethr23/dp-300-database-administrator/Instructions/Labs/06-isolate-performance-problems.md

-# Lab06: Isolate performance problems through monitoring
+# Lab 06: Isolate performance problems through monitoring

 The students will take the information gained in the lessons to scope out the deliverables for a digital transformation project within AdventureWorks.
 Examining the Azure portal as well as other tools, students will determine how to utilize tools to identify and resolve performance related issues.